Digital, creative and media

 Hours

-35 - 40 per week, with evening and weekend work.
+35-40 hours a week, with some evening and weekend work

 Opportunities

-You could become a cyber security lead or head of cyber security.
+You could become an ethical hacker, cyber security lead, or head of cyber security.
 You could also work as a freelance security contractor.

 Working environment